Resources for Working Remotely

 Deliver Course Content and Manage Assignments via Canvas

-Even if you don’t regularly use Canvas for your on-campus courses, there is a Canvas course associated with each class you teach.
-In order to utilize that course, you will need to access Canvas, click on your course, and then publish the Canvas course.
-Once it has been published, you can add content to the course.
+To utilize your Canvas course, you will need to access Canvas, click on your course, and then publish the Canvas course.
+Once your course has been published, you can add content.

-Adding PowerPoint presentations, class handouts, or reading materials to Canvas is a quick way to share course content with your students.
-Once you have logged into Canvas, you will need to follow the following steps to add your file to Canvas and then provide your students with a link to access it.
+Adding slide presentations, class handouts, or reading materials to Canvas is a quick way to share course content with your students.
+Once you have logged into Canvas, you will need to follow the steps below to add a file to Canvas and then provide your students with a link to access it.

 Step 1: If you have not created a Module in Canvas, you will need to Create a Canvas Module so that you have a place to add a link to your file.